Tikii0617/-Bacteria-Battle/README.md

 ## Objectives
 - **Educational**: Introduce players to the concept of phototaxis in Euglena.
 - **Interactive**: Use physical controls to influence digital simulations.
-- **Competitive**: Challenge players to move more bacteria to their side of the screen within a set time frame.
+- **Competitive**: Challenge players to move more Euglena to their side of the screen within a set time frame.

 ## Game Setup

 ### Hardware Integration:
 - Connect the joystick to the Arduino.
 - Setup LEDs around the display area, connected to the Arduino.
-- Position the camera to capture the entire display area where bacteria movements will be shown.
+- Position the camera to capture the entire display area where Euglena movements will be shown.

 ### Software Setup:
 - Use [OpenCV](https://github.com/Tikii0617/-Bacteria-Battle/blob/main/Game.py.py) on the computer to process the images captured by the camera, identifying and counting the Euglena.